codegooglecom/sphorm/readme.txt

 [Installation]
  - Download latest stable/unstable release.
- - Unpack to a desired directory.
+ - Unpack to a desirable directory.
  - Check samples dir with some examples.
  - Have fun!